 Native to West Africa but popular throughout the Caribbean, particularly Jamaica, ackee is a weird fruit you must try… if you’re under the supervision of a professional who knows what they are doing.

 If eaten unripe, or not properly cooked, ackee is poisonous to humans.
 The smooth black seeds, although alluring, are highly toxic, and the yellow pulp is the only part of the fruit you should eat.
-Eating unripe or unprepared ackee can also lead to a disease known as Jamaican Vomiting Sickness, which can even lead to a coma or death.
+Eating unripe or unprepared ackee can also lead to a disease known as Jamaican Vomiting Sickness, which can be fatal.

 Despite being a fruit, ackee’s characteristics are much closer to a vegetable.
 The pulp, when cooked, has a soft, garden pea-like taste, with nutty undertones.
 It also has a soft and creamy texture, similar to that of scrambled eggs.